nipafx/nipafx.dev/content/videos/2024-12-05-inside-java-newscast-81.md

 date: 2024-12-05
 slug: inside-java-newscast-81
 videoSlug: inside-java-newscast-81
 description: "Java 24's feature list contains a whopping 24 JDK Enhancement Proposals.
-Here, we'regoing to look at the language and API changes."
+Here, we're going to look at the language and API changes."
 featuredImage: inside-java-newscast-81-a
 ---